2014 Allsvenskan: Season overview

 On October 29, Elfsborg manager Klas Ingesson died after battling cancer for several years.
-As a player, he represented IFK Göteborg and the Swedish national team on many occasions, and Ingesson had served as manager of IF Elfsborg since September 2013.
+As a player, he represented IFK Göteborg and the Sweden national team on many occasions, and Ingesson had served as manager of IF Elfsborg since September 2013.
 Norrköping and Falkenberg gained some ground in the relegation battle after winning their games in the 28th round, IFK Norrköping against fellow relegation contenders Gefle and Falkenberg against Helsingborg.
 Meanwhile, Mjällby lost their match in the same round.
 In the 29th round Norrköping secured their Allsvenskan spot by winning at home against Örebro 2–0 while Falkenberg lost the Halland derby against Halmstad 4–0 on the road.
 With both Mjällby and Gefle also losing their games in the 29th round, Mjällby needed to beat Falkenberg in the away game in the last round to ensure survival by making it to the relegation play–offs.
 Falkenberg needed one point to be sure to avoid the relegation play-offs altogether while Gefle needed to take more points than Mjällby to avoid direct relegation.
 In the last round Gefle beat Helsingborg at home 2–1 while Falkenberg and Mjällby drew 1–1.
 This meant that Mjällby finished in 15th place and were relegated together with Brommapojkarna while Gefle finished in 14th place and qualified for the relegation play-offs against third place 2014 Superettan team Ljungskile SK.

 IFK Göteborg finished as league runners-up after winning their remaining three matches in the race for the two qualifying spots for the 2015–16 UEFA Europa League, AIK grasped the last spot by finishing ahead of Elfsborg on goal difference.
 Brommapojkarna hosted Elfsborg in an emotional last game of the season as both clubs had lost team members to cancer during the last month of the season.
 Newly promoted Örebro SK proved to be one of the big surprises of the season as they finished in 6th place.
 The other promoted Superettan team and first time Allsvenskan contenders Falkenberg finished in 13th placed and managed to stay in the league.
 IFK Göteborg's Lasse Vibe became the league top scorer with 23 goals during the season while Markus Rosenberg of Malmö FF made the most assists with 14.
 Both Rosenberg and Vibe also amounted to the most points with 29.
 The favourite to become top scorer Magnus Eriksson of Malmö FF scored five goals.